magnumjs/mag.js/README.md

 ##[Getting started](https://github.com/magnumjs/mag.js/blob/master/examples/tutorials/getting-started.md)

-**There is no JavaScript code in the HTML and there is no HTML code in the JavaScript!**
+> *"There is no JavaScript code in the HTML and there is no HTML code in the JavaScript!"*

 ```javascript
 Initial dom: